 Customizing advanced features will naturally require a bigger budget.
 But that’s an investment really.
+If you have a decent eCommerce website budget, you should go with customization..
 The more functional the website, the easier it becomes to attract customers.
-For this bump, you’d need to pay extra $5,000 to $12,000.
+For this bump, you’d need to pay an extra $5,000 to $12,000.

 Having said that, there aren’t very many changes when you move from eCommerce platforms to custom eCommerce development, and the importance of basic and advanced features remains the same.

 Basic features: custom development

 The average cost of primary-eCommerce features for custom development ranges between $20,000 and $30,000.
 They include features like product management, product categorisation, payment portal, and the like.